Priscille-LR/PriscilleLouisRose_12_021121/README.md

 ## Develop a Dashboard for Analytics with React

 Create the consumer-facing dashboard of a sports analytics platform, SportSee.
-The objective here is to build graphs and charts with React and use an API to fetch data.
+The objectives of the project are to build charts with React and use an API to fetch data.

+Here I used the chart library [Recharts](https://recharts.org/en-US/) to generate the graphs.

 # Prerequisites
 - [NodeJS](https://nodejs.org/en/)